ABOUT KELSEY WALDON

 “The past three years since we put a record out, we’ve seen some of the biggest ups and downs, like exciting things happening, and not-so-exciting things happening.
 We kept going and it’s all about that process,” she says.
 “And the title alludes to things going on around us, in the world and in our environment.
 I do think there is a lot of white noise.
 That title describes where I’m at.”

 The song “White Noise, White Lines” is inspired by a pivotal weekend in August 2017.
 While driving to see her family in her hometown of Monkey’s Eyebrow, Kentucky, Waldon had an epiphany that everything was going to turn out all right.
-She’d just turned 30 and had fallen in love again after a hurtful breakup a few years earlier.
+She’d just turned 30 and had fallen in love again.
 A stunning solar eclipse that occurred directly over Nashville left her in awe.
 Meanwhile, during her visit home, she befriended a few members of the Chickasaw Tribe who were staying at her father’s hunting lodge.
 Each of those experiences ended up in the song, including some tribal chants she recorded on her phone, added later with the tribe’s blessing.

 Sonic snapshots of Waldon’s life are nestled into the album, without ever taking a listener out of the experience.
 For example, she dropped in a voicemail from her father, who’d called to say he just heard her on the radio.
 Then she condenses her life story into four minutes with “Kentucky 1988,” sharing some rough parts of her childhood but acknowledging that she wouldn’t have it any other way.
 She draws on a historical battle in the Bluegrass State on “Black Patch,” which is followed by a snippet of her friends playing and singing the bluegrass tune, “Run Rabbit Run.”

 “It was on my birthday and we were having a picking party,” she recalls.
-“I wanted the record to feel personal and to show that bluegrass is a huge part of everything about me.”
+“I wanted the record to feel personal and untainted.
+I also wanted to show that bluegrass is a huge part of everything about me.”